Question

 TV in Austria is predominantly in German.
 It would be advisable to buy an Amazon Firestick, Chromecast with Google TV or a similar device in the UK and download all the appropriate apps before departing (e.g. iPlayer, ITV X, All 4, NOWTV, etc).
 A suitable VPN may be required in Austria.
 UK to EU Power converters will be required in Austria.

-There is a GIS licence fee if you have equipment that is capable of receiving TV or radio broadcasts.
+From 1st January 2024 the GIS licence fee has now been replaced by the ORF Beitrag (ORF Contribution).
+Every main residence now needs to pay, regardless of whether they have a TV or not .
 Costs are province specific, are a lot more expensive than the UK TV licence fee and it is strictly enforced.

 Note: Some services such as Sky/Sky-X, Amazon Prime DE do have dual language on some programmes but they do not have the full UK selection; this is especially true on Sport.